-Currently, NOM assesses its ORF for each Customer option transaction that is either: (1) executed by a member on NOM; or (2) cleared by a NOM member or member organization at The Options Clearing Corporation ("OCC") in the Customer range, 6 even if the transaction was executed by a non-member of NOM, regardless of the exchange on which the transaction occurs.
-To be clear, the options transaction must clear in the Customer account of the member's or member organization's clearing firm at OCC to be considered cleared by a NOM member or member organization.
-If the OCC clearing member is a NOM member or member organization, ORF is assessed and collected on all cleared Customer contracts (after adjustment for CMTA7); and (2) if the OCC clearing member or member organization is not a NOM member, ORF is collected only on the cleared Customer contracts executed at NOM, taking into account any CMTA instructions which may result in collecting the ORF from a non-member.
+Currently, NOM assesses its ORF for each customer option transaction that is either: (1) executed by a Participant on NOM; or (2) cleared by a NOM Participant at The Options Clearing Corporation ("OCC") in the customer range, even if the transaction was executed by a non-member of NOM, regardless of the exchange on which the transaction occurs.
+If the OCC clearing member is a NOM Participant, ORF is assessed and collected on all cleared customer contracts (after adjustment for CMTA); and (2) if the OCC clearing member is not a NOM Participant, ORF is collected only on the cleared customer contracts executed at NOM, taking into account any CMTA instructions which may result in collecting the ORF from a non-member.